On the face of it, you might think that an outsourced payroll service is a luxury your business cannot afford.

 The business processes payrolls every fortnight.

-They use a simple but common model for In-house processing using spreadsheets for timesheets and accounting software with a payroll module included.
+They use a simple but common model for In-house processing using spreadsheets for timesheets and accounting software with a payroll function built in.

 Monthly cost in Salary